John Fothergill (innkeeper): Biography

 In 1922, Fothergill bought the Spread Eagle Hotel in Thame and turned it into a success through the decade before it closed in 1931.
 The pub was regularly visited by Evelyn Waugh and associates, and is mentioned in Brideshead Revisited.
 Waugh gave Fothergill a copy of his first novel, Decline and Fall, in which he wrote, "John Fothergill, Oxford's only civilizing influence."
 Fothergill hid the copy in the inn's toilet to avoid theft.
 Harold Acton also visited the inn and namechecked Fothergill in his memoirs, Memoirs of an Aesthete.
 Fothergill praised Acton's novel, Humdrum, saying that it "might have been written by the young Wilde."
 Fothergill's book, My Three Inns recommends Acton's autobiography at the end.

-Following the Spread Eagle, Fothergill managed the Royal Ascot Hotel and the Three Swans at Market Harborough.
-He gravitated around the Bright Young Things group, in the meaning that this crowd attended the venues managed by Fothergill.
-He was praised for his cooking and innkeeping skills that helped to improve overall dining standards in Britain.
+Under Fothergill's and his wife Kate's management, the Spread Eagle became a destination restaurant, attracting patrons from Oxford, London, and beyond, unusual in England in the 1920s and 1930s.